MTI Campus Center

 Terms of Payment

 All registration costs must be paid by the end of the fourth week after the beginning of each semester or start date.
 Registration costs for summer courses must be paid by the end of the second week after the start date.
-Students who fail to make full payment within the time limit may be subject to immediate termination of their enrollment at MTI.
+Students who fail to make full payment within the time limit may be subject to immediate termination of their enrollment at Mitchell Tech.
 Re-admission will be contingent upon payment in full.

 **A late fee may be assessed to delinquent accounts.